1. Output information

 street lighting

-"Other structures" covers structures other than residential structures, including the costs of the streets, sewers and site clearance and preparation.
+'Other structures' covers structures other than residential structures, including the costs of the streets, sewers and site clearance and preparation.

 Geography

-Government and market sector estimates are both for the United Kingdom.
+Government and Market sector estimates are both for the United Kingdom.
 Construction statistics only cover Great Britain.
 Construction statistics have a further regional breakdown included.

 Why you can trust our data

 The ONS is the UK's largest independent producer of statistics and its national statistical institute.
-We treat the data that we hold with respect, keeping them secure and confidential, and we use statistical methods that are professional, ethical, and transparent.
+We treat the data that we hold with respect, keeping it secure and confidential, and we use statistical methods that are professional, ethical, and transparent.

 Nôl i'r tabl cynnwys6.
 Methods used to produce the data